 This policy concerns the operation of Longwood (classes, academic services, and administrative operations) at its academic campus in Farmville, Virginia, as well as other off-campus locations in the affected geographic areas.

-The Chief Administration and Finance Officer (CAFO) is designated as the authority to close the University for reasons of inclement weather or emergencies.
-The authority will be exercised in consultation with the President, The Provost and Chief Academic Affairs Officer (hereafter Provost), and the Chief Human Resource Officer (CHRO).
-The closing decision will be communicated directly to the Chief Public Relations Officer (CPRO) as this position has primary responsibility for implementing the closing notification process.
-In the CAFO's absence, the responsibility for this function shall pass to the administrators in the following order of priority:
+The Vice President for Administration and Finance (VPAF) and Vice President for Student Affairs (VPSA) are designated as the joint authority to close the University for reasons of inclement weather or emergencies.
+The authority will be exercised in consultation with the Vice President for Academic Affairs (Provost), and the Chief of Staff.
+The VPSA will communicate the decision to the Public Information Officer (PIO), who is responsible for implementing the closing notification process.
+In the VPAF and VPSA's absence, the responsibility for this function shall pass to the Provost.

-- Essential Employees: When the University is closed due to inclement weather/emergency only essential employees will be required to work (See Appendix C).
-Essential employees will be credited with compensatory leave time for hours worked during such periods in accordance with Department of Human Resource Management's Policy No. 1.35, Office Closings Due to Inclement Weather and/or Emergencies.
-Essential employees at Longwood include employees in the Public Safety Office, Dining Services, Facilities Management, and other such employees as are needed to cope with conditions caused by the inclement weather and/or emergencies.
+Designated Employees: When the University is closed due to inclement weather, or emergency, only designated employees will be required to work (See Policy 5220 Inclement Weather / Campus Emergency Closing).
+Designated employees will be credited with compensatory leave time for hours worked during such periods in accordance with Department of Human Resource Management's Policy No. 1.35, Emergency Closings.
+Designated employees at Longwood include employees in the Public Safety Office, Dining Services, Facilities Management, and other such employees as are needed to cope with conditions caused by the inclement weather and/or emergencies.
 Other persons may be designated as essential in view of circumstances at the particular time.
-Department directors are responsible for notifying employees under their supervision of their "essential employee" status.
+Department directors are responsible for notifying employees under their supervision of their "designated employee" status.